 Consumers do things they’re ashamed of.
 Banks and other companies don’t want to talk about the size of the problem.
 First, they had to understand the fundamental issues around a subject with its taboos and secrets.

-Working with Sensers from across the country, with varying degrees of technical ability we were able to establish that, when it comes to financial security, citizens don’t believe their money is at risk.
+Working with Sensers from across the country, with varying degrees of technical ability, we established that when it comes to financial security, citizens don’t believe their money is at risk.
 They think fraud is refunded (and they’re right).
 But they do care about reputation.
 Once that’s lost, you don’t get it back.
 So use reputation as a proxy for money.

-A ‘five simple steps’ recommendation was developed for helping businesses maintain cyber secure.
+A ‘five simple steps’ recommendation was developed for helping businesses maintain cybersecurity.
 This was adopted by the Government and rolled out by M&C Saatchi.

-These recommendations were launched by the National Cyber Security Centre (NCSC), as part of a 5 year initiative to improve the UK’s online security credentials.
-The UK ranks fifth in global cyber security rankings published by ABI Research and ITU.
+These recommendations were launched by the National Cyber Security Centre (NCSC), as part of a 5-year initiative to improve the UK’s online security credentials.
+The UK ranks fifth in global cybersecurity rankings published by ABI Research and ITU.
+If you can’t be good, be careful.

 Cyber crime is one of the fastest growing risks to small businesses and support to tackle it is essential…We therefore welcome this simple and practical guidance to help small businesses protect themselves against common cyber threats.